zc277584121/movienet-tools/README.md

-this repo is fork from [movienet/movienet-tools](https://github.com/movienet/movienet-tools).
+This repo is forked from [movienet/movienet-tools](https://github.com/movienet/movienet-tools).

-this repo aims to provide some data processing tools for movienet.
+This repo aims to provide some data processing tools for movienet.

 # download trailers
 ## download one video trailer